-Every year the Honors College partners with a number of community organizations, all of which are actively making Buffalo a better place to live in.
-Students are asked to take a look at our Community Partners page and examine the organizations that we have worked with in the past, based on your investigations you may then complete and submit the Honors Colloquium Request Form where you will select your top five (5) community service-learning track preferences, which we will then use to match you with an organization.
+Every year the Honors College partners with a number of community organizations, all of which are actively making Buffalo a better place to live.
+Students are asked to take a look at our Community Partners page and examine the organizations that we have worked with in the past.

-- Education: Provides educational services for students P-16 that may include but not limited to: tutoring, teaching basic computer skills, serving as a classroom assistant, conducting workshops and/or after school activities, mentoring, college prep, gallery host, school readiness skills, assist education curator in programming based exhibitions for diverse audiences, promoting camp activities, training, assist with college application process, developing presentation materials, work with teachers/students in mentoring STEM education programs in public schools, facilitating life skills.
+- Education: Provides educational services for students P-16 that may include but is not limited to: tutoring, teaching basic computer skills, serving as a classroom assistant, conducting workshops and/or after school activities, mentoring, college prep, gallery host, school readiness skills, assist education curator in programming based exhibitions for diverse audiences, promoting camp activities, training, assist with college application process, developing presentation materials, work with teachers/students in mentoring STEM education programs in public schools, facilitating life skills.
 Must have at least one afternoon per week free.

 - Environmental Sustainability and Neighborhood Revitalization: Assists with the re-development of the Buffalo community through service projects primarily performed outdoors, including but not limited to, tree planting, refurbishing homes, removal of graffiti, community garden work, research strategies for litter reduction, hands-on building, housing rehabilitation, etc.

 - Non-Profit and Small Business: Assist non-profit agencies with behind-the-scenes tasks that are administrative in nature, focused on specialized projects and/or coordinating events, including but not limited to: fundraising, grant research and writing, community organization, member services, data entry, marketing, PR, serve on committees, leadership task force, communications, editing and design project support, etc.